Marketing ROI Calculator

 Marketing and Customer Acquisition Costs (CAC)

 Marketing is often the largest variable cost in a launch.
 You must project your Customer Acquisition Cost (CAC) based on your planned channels (e.g., paid social, search, influencer marketing).
 A low CAC is a strong indicator of viability.
-For strategies to keep this cost down, check out our post on Optimizing Your E-commerce Ad Spend for Maximum ROI [blocked].
+For strategies to keep this cost down, check out our post on Optimizing Your E-commerce Ad Spend for Maximum ROI.

 Phase 3: Break-Even and Profitability Calculations